markjpjones/projects/yelp sentiment analysis/README.md

 ### Data Loading & Exploration

-Given the dataset was too large to work with directly in Pandas, I chose to upload it to a Postgres database to work with.
+Given the data set was too large to work with directly in Pandas, I chose to upload it to a Postgres database to work with.
 I did this by first splitting the json files into smaller junks and then iteratively loading these smaller chunks into a Pandas Dataframe, which I could then write to Postgres.
 I created one table in Postgres for each json file (business, reviews, tips, check-ins, users).
-[This article](https://blog.softhints.com/python-read-huge-json-file-pandas/) provides an excellent overview on the approach I took for chunking and loading the JSON files.
+[This article](https://blog.softhints.com/python-read-huge-json-file-pandas/) provides an excellent overview of the approach I took for chunking and loading the JSON files.
 The code I created for loading data into a Dataframe and then out to Postgres can be found [here](https://nbviewer.jupyter.org/github/markjpjones/projects/blob/master/yelp%20sentiment%20analysis/Yelp%20sentiment%20code.ipynb#Data-Loading-(JSONs)-).

-As my goal for the project was to help restaurants better understand their reviews I chose to focus on using business and review information exclusively.
 During the data exploration my aim was to ensure that I had quality data to use for modelling.
 I split my exploration into five stages.
 Each of which I will now describe.

 #### Filter out reviews not linked to restaurants

-As I am only interested in resturant reviews it makes sense to exclude reviews for businesses that are not restaurants.
+As my goal was to help restaurants better understand their reviews it makes sense to exclude reviews for businesses that are not restaurants.
 Yelp allows businesses to be categorised quite broadly (and businesses are allowed to have more than category).
 In this regard the categories are more like tags.
-Yelp has 1,337 keywords for descrbing/categorizing businesses.
+Yelp has 1,337 keywords for descrbing/categorising businesses.
 The most popular tags are shown below.

 <p align="center">
 	<img src="README.assets/business tags.png" height="450" width="200"/>